 The Federal Environment Ministry (BMU) education service incorporates the broad spectrum of topics addressed by the BMU and its subordinate authorities into educational materials and projects geared towards children, young people, young adults and teachers.
-In line with political education, issues and challenges associated with environmental protection, nature conservation, climate policy, urban development and building policy, radiation protection, nuclear security and radioactive waste management are addressed and explicitly take current public debates and potential conflicts of interests and objectives into account.
+In line with political education, issues and challenges associated with environmental protection, nature conservation, climate policy, radiation protection, nuclear safety and radioactive waste management are addressed and explicitly take current public debates and potential conflicts of interests and objectives into account.

 Portfolio of BMU education service

 The education service provides teachers with materials on BMU topics.
 The specific target groups here are adults working with children and young people in education, both in and outside of schools.
 The materials are primarily made available online with the main resource being a teachers’ service, www.umwelt-im-unterricht.de (environment in the classroom - German only), which is offered fortnightly and supplemented with in-depth materials on specific topics for students that are available to download in pdf format.
 A selection of educational materials on BMU topics are also available on the page.

 Up to date Material in English and French